Calling All U.S. National Park Nerds - National Park Week Trivia 2025!

 The 7 Leave No Trace Principles are incredibly important and should be practiced EVERYWHERE you travel, but the #1 NPS rule is do NOT approach or feed wildlife -- either purposely or inadvertently by leaving food, crumbs, or smelly trash behind!
 This includes chipmunks, birds, bears....and every animal in between.
 Simply put, our diet is not their diet.
 They may beg and show off so that you will give them chips, bread, and cookies, but eventually it will kill them.
 If animals become dependent on human food, they won't work to find their own.
 And, if more aggressive animals (e.g., bears, bison, alligators) become habituated to human food, they may attack and/or have to be euthanized.
 Bottomline, if you love wildlife, PLEASE do NOT feed them!

-We are currently in Yosemite with friends and plan to revisit several parks on the west coast this year!
+Want to learn more?
 As both National Park Nerds and RV Lifestyle Educators who teach at RV shows across the country, we have quite a collection of resources that we use to plan, research, and learn about our parks.
 We've made these helpful resources available FREE to the public on our website to encourage people to not just visit our parks, but truly explore them and take the time to learn about their fascinating history, geology, flora and fauna, and their future!

 This blog includes our affiliate links.